liquidliang/liquidliang.github.io/blog/React Native/integration-with-existing-apps.md

 ## The Magic: `RCTRootView`

-现在我们已经在`index.ios.js`中创建了React Native组件，下一步就是把这个组件添加给一个新的或已有的`ViewController`。 The easiest path to take is to optionally create an event path to your component and then add that component to an existing `ViewController`.
+Now that your React Native component is created via `index.ios.js`, you need to add that component to a new or existing `ViewController`.
+The easiest path to take is to optionally create an event path to your component and then add that component to an existing `ViewController`.

 We will tie our React Native component with a new native view in the `ViewController` that will actually host it called `RCTRootView` .